 How to Winterize Your Florida Car

-You may mistakenly think that because we live in Florida and mostly avoid the cold weather our northern neighbors suffer through, you can skip doing any winter maintenance on your vehicle.
+You may mistakenly think that because we live in Gainesville, Florida, and mostly avoid the cold weather our northern neighbors suffer through, you can skip doing any winter maintenance on your vehicle.
 However, preventative maintenance will help your car face any cold weather the season brings safely and efficiently.
 Plus, you will be road-ready if your favorite relatives in Michigan call with an invitation to visit.
-Follow these simple and easy steps to treat your car well so that it will return the favor.
+Follow these simple and easy steps to winterize your Florida car and treat it well so that it will return the favor.

 Check and Replace